-For example, the obligation of lessor could be to handover the leased commercial premises in a building to a lessee.
+For example, the obligation of the lessor could be to hand over the leased commercial premises in a building to a lessee.
 Before the handover date stipulated in the lease contract the state ordered that the building in which the leased space is located must be closed due to the safety measures.
-If that building is closed by the Government order, that constitutes the impossibility for the lessor to handover the leased space and thus fulfills his contractual obligation.
+If that building is closed by the Government order, that constitutes the impossibility for the lessor to hand over the leased space and thus fulfill his contractual obligation.
 However, these situations are not so common.